SergiusIW/collider/README.md

 Collider is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

-### Example Game

-I've made a game called [Weaponless](http://www.matthewmichelotti.com/games/weaponless/) that uses this library to handle collision detection.
+### Games using Collider

+Currently, the only game that uses Collider is a free (closed-source) game I made named [Weaponless](http://www.matthewmichelotti.com/games/weaponless/).
 Check it out at http://www.matthewmichelotti.com/games/weaponless/.
+If you do make a project that uses Collider, I'd be happy to hear about it.